 National Merit Scholarship Program

 The National Merit® Scholarship Program is an academic competition for recognition and scholarships that began in 1955.
-High school students enter the National Merit Program by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®)—a test which serves as an initial screen of approximately 1.5 million entrants each year—and by meeting published program entry and participation requirements.
+Approximately 1.6 million high school students enter the program each year.

 Student Entry Requirements

 To participate in the National Merit® Scholarship Program, a student must: